 The beach is still my happy place.
 (In fact, we recently spent a week at the North Carolina shore.)

 Social media continues to challenge in this age of privacy concerns and virtual tricksters.

 Life has its bumps, but it's all good.
 Can't complain.
 Beyond grateful to YOU for sticking with me and following my journey -:D.

-We're just back from 1,000-mile road trip for a family wedding, where I stayed calm with walks along the Connecticut coast, where I played as a child.
+Hub and I are just back from 1,000-mile road trip for a family wedding.
+Walks along the Connecticut coast, where I played in the waters as a child, brought back memories and lifted my spirits.
 Join me in my happy place for a relaxing beach stroll and video.

 Then please pop over to my guest post on Anne R. Allen's blog about 11 tips to gently build your online social community.
 Anne's is one of "Writers' Digest" top 101 websites for writers, so I'm doing the happy dance to guest for her.